francescomucio/open-transformation-specification/versions/v0.1.0/transformation-specification.md

 An Open Transformation Definition consists of several key components that work together to define an executable transformation:

-1. **Transformation Code**: The transformation logic as a sqlglot expression (for SQL transformations)
+1. **Transformation Code**: The transformation logic (SQL, Python, PySpark, etc.) stored in a type-based structure
 2. **Schema Definition**: The structure of the output data including column definitions, types, and validation rules
 3. **Materialization Strategy**: How the output is stored and updated (table, view, incremental, SCD2)
 4. **Tests**: Validation rules that ensure data quality at table level